cytoscape/cytoscape-manual/docs/Launching_Cytoscape.md

 <a id="cytoscape_directories"> </a>
 #### Cytoscape Directories

-Cytoscape installations (regardless of platform) containing the following files and directories:
+Cytoscape installations (regardless of platform) contain the following files and directories:

 <table cellspacing="0">